tombracey/E-Commerce-Website-with-Data-Pipeline/README.md

 Work-in-progress!

 E-commerce website with a sales pipeline for an imaginary company (at the moment) selling oud products.
-I started this project mainly to get practice in:
+I started this project to get practice in:
 - Web development
 - ETL pipelines
 - Terraform for cloud IaC